pingforhelp/BCA/docs/english/Unit-III/chapter-2.md

 These sacrifices may require giving up convenience & extra comfort, but they are necessary to ensure a safe healthy & sustainable planet for present & future generations.

 # 4) How does economic growth conflict with environmental protection?
 Can both be balanced?

-## A)
-Economic growth often focuses on industrialisation, mass production & increased consumption which can harm the environment.
+Ans: Economic growth often focuses on industrialisation, mass production & increased consumption which can harm the environment.
 Activities like deforestation, mining, factory emissions & over use of resources boost the economy but lead to pollution, climate change & loss of biodiversity.
 In this way short-term profits often come at the cost of long-term environmental health.

-# * Balancing Both - It is possible to balance economic growth with environmental protection.
+* Balancing Both - It is possible to balance economic growth with environmental protection.

-# Sustainability
+Sustainability

-*   Using renewable energy instead of fossil fuels
+- Using renewable energy instead of fossil fuels
 *   Promoting green technologies & eco-friendly industries
 *   Implementing strict environmental laws along side Economic Policies
 *   Encouraging responsible Consumption and Circular economy practices.

 By integrating sustainability into development nations can grow economically without destroying the planet ensuring resources & a healthy environment for future generations!

-## If you were in Greta’s place, What message would you give to world leaders?
+# If you were in Greta’s place, What message would you give to world leaders?

 If I were in Greta Thunberg’s place I would tell world leaders to stop ignoring the climate crises and take immediate, honest action.
 I would remain firm that young people’s future is at stake & that delaying action will lead to irreversible damage.